Neelum District: Administration

 The Neelum District was part of the Muzaffarabad District until 2005.
 It is made up of two tehsils: the Athmuqam Tehsil, in which the district headquarters is located, and the Sharda Tehsil.

 The Neelum District is the largest district of Azad Kashmir by area.
 The valley extends for approximately 200 kilometers along the Neelum River.

 This is a generally poor region, reliant on subsistence agriculture and handicrafts, with tourism growing in importance in recent years.

+Demographics

+Social groups

+Pahari, Kashmiri and Gujjar are three major ethnic groups of the Neelum district.
+Paharis make up to 60% of the population and Gujjars make up to 10% of total population of the district and they mainly speak Gujari as their mother tongue.

 Languages

 Several languages are spoken natively in the district.
 The predominant one is Hindko.
 It is the language of wider communication in the area and is spoken at a native or near-native level by almost all members of the other language communities, many of whom are abandoning their language and shifting to Hindko.
 This language is usually called Parmi (or Parimi, Pārim), a name that likely originated in the Kashmiri word apārim 'from the other side', which was the term used by the Kashmiris of the Vale of Kashmir to refer to the highlanders, who spoke this language.
 The language is also sometimes known as Pahari, although it bears a closer resemblance to the Hindko of neighbouring Kaghan Valley than to the Pahari spoken in the Murree Hills.
 Unlike other varieties of Hindko, Pahari or Punjabi, it has preserved the voiced aspirated consonants at the start of the word: for example, gha 'grass' vs. Punjabi kà, where the aspiration and voicing have been lost giving rise to a low tone on the following vowel.
 This sound change however, is currently spreading here as well, but it has so far only affected the villages situated along the Neelam highway.
 This variety of Hindko is also spoken in nearby areas of India-administered Kashmir.
 Since Partition, the language varieties on either side of the Line of Control have diverged in a number of ways.
 For example, in the Neelam Valley, there is a higher proportion of Urdu loanwords, while the variety spoken across the Line of Control has retained more traditional Hindko words.

 The second most widely spoken language of the Neelam Valley is Kashmiri.
 It is the majority language in at least a dozen or so villages, and in about half of these, it is the sole mother tongue.
 It is closer to the variety spoken in northern Kashmir (particularly in Kupwara district) than to the Kashmiri of the city of Muzaffarabad.